rmosolgo/graphql-ruby/guides/schema/class_based_api.md

 # then...
 class Types::TodoList < BaseObject
-  field :name, String, "The unique name of this list", null: false
+  field :name, String, "The unique name of this list", null: false field :is_completed, String, "Completed status depending on all tasks being done.", null: false
   # Related Object:
   field :owner, Types::User, "The creator of this list", null: false
   # List field: